 3. anything that restrains or obstructs progress, access, etc.

 4. a limit or boundary of any kind

 We have all been told "no" before and depending on where we are mentally and emotionally, that "no" can either make us, or break us.
 Has it ever felt like you are taking 10 steps forward and then all of a sudden out of nowhere, BOOM, you are now taking 5 steps back?
 Like, what just happened here...what did I do wrong...where did I go wrong?
 You begin to question yourself, you blame yourself, you condemn yourself, and you even shut down sometimes.
 If we are being honest, anytime we are anticipating a "yes," but receive a "no," it does not feel good.

-Over the years, I have heard "no," many times, academically, relationally, and spiritually and many times it has caused great pain and left me unsure of my purpose and my potential.
+I have heard "no," many times and in different aspects, academically, relationally, and spiritually and many times it has caused great pain or left me unsure of my purpose and my potential.
 It was not until I began to sit down and spend time with God and in His word, that I realized what He was doing in my life and through me.
 It is important to know that every "no," is not a bad thing.
 So when is a "no," a good thing:

 1. when it is for our protection

 2. when it will fuel growth for the next level

 3. when God has something better in mind for us